bens-schreiber/postscript-interpreter/README.md

 A interpreter for the Adobe PostScript language written in Haskell.

 ### Run
+You need to have `haskell stack` installed: https://docs.haskellstack.org/en/stable/

+Then, simply:
-`stack run` to run a PostScript REPL.
+`stack run` to enter a PostScript REPL.
 `stack test` to run the unit tests, integration tests, and snapshot tests.

 ## Features